-a.
-Do not acquire in print; for access, depend on the following resources:
+- a.
+The library will not acquire in print; for access, depend on the following resources:

-i.
+- i.
 Generally:

-- 1. York University Libraries (YUL) Government Documents collection; - 2.
-Government (departmental) websites; - 3.
-The Canadian Public Policy Collection on the Canadian Electronic Library (Gibson Library Connections/Ebrary), available on the YUL catalogue.
+- 1. York University Libraries (YUL) Government Documents collection;

+- 2. Government (departmental) websites;

+- 3. The Canadian Electronic Collection Public Policy available on the York University Libraries catalogue.

-ii.
+- ii.
 Canada (Federal):

-- 1. YUL Government Documents collection; - 2.
-Government (departmental) websites; - 3.
-The Government of Canada Publications website; - 4.
-The Amicus catalogue of Library and Archives Canada.
+- 1. YUL Government Documents collection;

+- 2. Government (departmental) websites;

+- 3. The Government of Canada Publications website;

+- 4. The National Union Catalogue Voilà catalogue of Library and Archives Canada.

-iii.
+- iii.
 Ontario:

 - 1. YUL Government Documents collection;

 - 2. Government (departmental) websites;

 - 3. ServiceOntario Publications;

 - 4. The online catalogue of the Ontario Legislative Library.

-- b.
-Exceptions may and will be made for individual publications in print, depending on the subject, its relevance to the Osgoode curriculum or research agenda, and the issuing agency.
+- Exceptions may and will be made for individual publications in print, depending on the subject, its relevance to the Osgoode curriculum or research agenda, and the issuing agency.

 - c.
 General exceptions will be made to acquire in print and retain publications and other materials from the following agencies and subjects:

 - i.
 Law reform commissions:

-- 1. Law Commission of Ontario:
+- 1. Law Commission of Ontario;

 - 2. All other Canadian federal and provincial law commissions;

 - 3. The Law Commission (Great Britain);

 - 4. Australian Commonwealth and state law reform commissions;

 - 5. The Law Commission (New Zealand);

 - 6. American Law Institute;

 - ii.
-Law Society of Upper Canada;
+Law Society of Ontario;

 - iii.
 Federation of Law Societies of Canada;

 - iv.
-Canadian Institute for the Administration of Justice:
+Canadian Institute for the Administration of Justice;

 - v.
 Canadian Bar Association;

 - vi.
-Ontario Bar Association;
+Ontario Bar Association:

 - vii.
 Scholarly publications relating specifically to legal aspects of taxation and fiscal policy from:

 - 1. Canadian Tax Foundation (CTF);

 - 2. International Bureau for Fiscal Documentation (IBFD).

-11. Continuing Legal Education (CLE) Materials
+11. Continuing Legal Education (CLE) Materials (Including CPD Materials)

 - a.
-Acquire in print and retain copies of published materials for all Continuing Legal Education (CLE) programs for the Ontario bar, including the following agencies:
+The library will acquire in print and retain copies of published materials for all Continuing Legal Education programs for the Ontario bar, including the following agencies:

 - i.
-Canadian Bar Association CLE;
+Canadian Bar Association CPD;

 - ii.
-Law Society of Upper Canada CLE;
+Law Society of Ontario CPD;

 - iii.
-Ontario Bar Association CLE;
+Ontario Bar Association CPD;

 - iv.
 Osgoode Professional Development.

 - b.
-Because of cost, we unfortunately cannot acquire comprehensively materials from other Ontario CLE agencies (Canadian Institute, Federated Press, Lancaster House); however, materials for individual programs presented by these agencies may be acquired on an asneeded basis or by special request.
+Because of cost, we unfortunately cannot acquire comprehensively materials from other Ontario CLE agencies (Canadian Institute, Federated Press, Lancaster House); however, materials for individual programs presented by these agencies may be acquired on an as needed basis or by special request.

 - c.
-For CLE materials from other jurisdictions, acquire only individual materials depending on topic, relevance and need.
+For CLE materials from other jurisdictions, the library will acquire only individual materials depending on topic, relevance and need.
 We hope law school libraries in these jurisdictions will acquire these materials comprehensively.